Updated by Joel Lee on 19th June 2017

 When you are ready to give VPS hosting a try, just go to the VPS page on the site and slide it to your desired storage, bandwidth, and pricing needs.

-Their cloud VPS hosting starts from $20 per month with 20 GB of storage and 500 GB bandwidth.
-Or, if you need much more power and traffic, you could go with the maximum 8-core virtual server with 150 GB storage and 5 TB bandwidth for $150 per month.
+Their cloud VPS hosting starts from $22 per month with 20 GB of storage and 500 GB bandwidth.
+If you need much more power and traffic, you can go up to the maximum 8-core virtual server with 250 GB storage and 5 TB bandwidth for $165 per month.
 As far as hardware, this company uses SSDs in RAID-10 for maximum performance and offers cPanel and free on-demand backups.

 Note that these prices are NOT bait-and-switch introductory prices.
 After the first year, you’ll still pay the same rate for the same hosting, assuming your needs don’t change.
-Very honest and impressive!
+Honest and impressive!

 Never to be outdone, InMotion Hosting also offers SSDs as part of their VPS hosting.
 There aren’t quite as many customized choices here — you can choose between three VPS packages — but what you do get is impressive.